Consider home education for your expat kid

 Increasing numbers of parents consider home education as an option for their children.
 This is especially true for expatriates who may take this route for a variety of reasons.

 Some of the reasons parents might choose home schooling over a more traditional school-based education are a lack of suitable schools in your new home overseas, the high cost of International School fees or personal preference.
 Perhaps the learning needs of your child can’t be met through a traditional school, or maybe your child has special needs which cannot be catered for by the schools near you.
 Many valid justifications exist for home schooling your child.

 Beware!
 Not all countries are as open to home education as you may expect.
 In fact, in many places, such as Germany, home schooling is actually illegal.
 Do your research and consider your options carefully before committing to anything.

-Here is a fairly complete list of countries that do not permit alternative education, but it would be wise to check the finer details yourself as the education systems change rapidly.
+Here is a fairly complete list of countries and their home-schooling status, but it would be wise to check the finer details yourself as the education systems change rapidly.

 I can help YOU with YOUR move abroad

 I offer one-to-one support and targeted help and advice to help YOU navigate your own expat journey.
 I can make sure you are well-prepared for expat life.
 Hop on a FREE CALL with me to find out moreLet's chat!